rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  What does he say about that?
 *  He really denies that at this time, Diane was sick?
 *  No, he was not having any memory issues.
 *  So in your opinion, she didn't really have dementia right when this all started.
-She got it later?
+*  She got it later?
 *  No, no.
-*  Sure.
-He noticed Diane was a little less steady on her feet.
+*  Sure, he noticed Diane was a little less steady on her feet and, you know, maybe her memory wasn't what it was at the age of 30 or 40.
-*  You know, maybe her memory wasn't what it was at the age of 30 or 40, but he didn't see it as being some big serious thing.
+*  But he didn't see it as being some big serious thing.
 *  A lot of people have a bit of dementia.
 *  And I think his view was that Diane was more or less unchanged and certainly not changed to the point where she needed someone to be caring for her all of the time.
 *  He was prepared to care for her in whatever way he said she needed.
 *  So what does Denzel do after he and Diane are forcibly separated?
 *  So the first thing he does is leave the house, as he's ordered to do.
-He moves in with his son.
+*  He moves in with his son.
+*  I just went nuts.
+I mean, couldn't connect with her, couldn't call her or nothing.
-*  But once Diane's transferred to the assisted living facility, he's given visitation rights again, and he starts visiting her every day.
+*  But once Diane's transferred to the assisted living facility, he's given visitation rights again and he starts visiting her every day.
+*  Most morning, I'm an early riser, always have been.
+I wake up at four o'clock.
+I don't care what time I go to bed.
+*  And so I'd wait around until seven when I could go out there, go to breakfast with her.
-*  He shows up at 7 a.m.
+*  He shows up at seven a.m.
 He stays 12 hours.
 He goes for little walks with her around the building.
-He calculates that if they walk around the building 10 times, it's a mile.
+*  He calculates that if they walk around the building 10 times, it's a mile.
 They'll walk it twice.
-He sits with her while she naps.
+*  He sits with her while she naps.
 *  We played a lot of cards and watched TV and sat out in the porch swing.
-*  And he says that oftentimes in the night he would get a call from the assisted living facility and a nurse would tell him that Diane was crying, 2 a.m., 3 a.m., that she was crying and she wouldn't stop.
+*  And he says that oftentimes in the night he would get a call from the assisted living facility and a nurse would tell him that Diane was crying,
+*  2 a.m., 3 a.m., that she was crying and she wouldn't stop.
 And they'd ask if he could come.
 *  But many nights they'd call me that Diane was having a bad time.
 *  Was it just because she was sick or she was lonely, do you think?
+*  She just, with what her daughters did to her.
+And then maybe they tried to call that day or something that she wouldn't talk to them and then she'd be thinking about it.
 *  Yeah.
 How would you settle her down?
 *  Hug her?
 Yes, sir.
-Tell her everything was going to be alright.
+Tell her everything was going to be all right.
 *  And as Denzel tells it, you know, Diane is very clear throughout this whole time that she loves him, that she wants to be with him, and that more than that, she doesn't want to see her daughters anymore.
 *  And Denzel sees it for himself.
 He says, you know, when Chris and Julie call, Diane's asked if she wants to take the call.
-She always says no.
-*  As Christmas approaches, Diane sends word to her daughters through her lawyers that she doesn't want to see them at all.
+*  She always says no. As Christmas approaches, Diane sends word to her daughters through her lawyers that she doesn't want to see them at all.
-*  And I think Denzel really feels, heading into the guardianship case, that he has a really good chance of winning because isn't it obvious?
+*  And I think Denzel really feels heading into the guardianship case that he has a really good chance of winning because isn't it obvious?
 *  Diane is telling everyone that she wants Denzel and shouldn't it be her choice?
 *  Well, eventually a court had to make that decision.
 Tell us what happened during this trial over guardianship for Diane.
 *  Well, in a way, this kind of routine trial in this small town in Iowa became this larger philosophical debate over which version of Diane should be listened to.
 *  Chris and Julie made the point that their mother had for years told them if she ever got dementia, they should be the ones to take care of her.
-She trusted them to make the right decision for her.
-*  Denzel, on the other hand, argued that none of that really mattered because the version of Diane who was sitting in front of them all was saying something very different.
+*  She trusted them to make the right decision for her.
+Denzel, on the other hand, argued that none of that really mattered because the version of Diane who was sitting in front of them all was saying something very different.
 *  She was saying she wanted him.
 So in the end, it was a question of what does Diane really want?
-*  Is it what she's saying she wants there in the moment in court or is it what she said consistently for all the years before her mind became impaired?
+Is it what she's saying she wants there in the moment in court?
+*  Or is it what she said consistently for all the years before her mind became impaired?
 *  And ultimately, what does the judge decide?
 *  In the end, neither of those two sides wins.
 *  The judge decides that Chris and Julie won't be suitable guardians in part because they live out of state, but also because they don't seem to be taking their mother's wishes into consideration when making decisions for her.